-6. Ordinary Resolution 7 on Authority for Mr Ernest Bong Miau Fatt to continue in office as Independent Non-Executive Director
+5. Ordinary Resolution 6 on Proposed continuation in office of Mr Ernest Bong Miau Fatt as Independent Non-Executive Director

 Mr Ernest Bong Miau Fatt was appointed as an Independent Non-Executive Director on 30 November 2007.
-His term as an independent directors exceeded twelve (12) years after 30 November 2019.
-Pursuant to the Malaysian Code on Corporate Governance, the Board through the Nomination Committee has carried out the necessary assessment and is satisfied that Mr Ernest Bong Miau Fatt is able to exercise independent judgement and act in the best interest of the Company.
+His term as an independent directors exceeded nine (9) years after 30 November 2016.
+The Board through the NC has carried out the necessary assessment and is satisfied that Mr Ernest Bong Miau Fatt is able to exercise independent judgement and act in the best interest of the Company.
 He has effectively applied his experience and knowledge to discharge his duties and responsibilities as a Director of the Company.
-He is also in compliance with the relevant criteria and provisions in the Bursa Malaysia Securities Berhad Main Market Listing Requirements on independent directors.
-Mr Ernest Bong Miau Fatt abstained from all deliberations at the Board meeting in relation to the recommendation of Ordinary Resolution 7.
+He is also in compliance with the relevant criteria and provisions in the MMLR of Bursa Securities on independent directors.
+Mr Ernest Bong Miau Fatt abstained from all deliberations at the Board meeting in relation to the recommendation of Ordinary Resolution 6.